 Over at Disney Springs, there’s no admission price to catch Santa along the Christmas Tree Trail, complete with festive trees, holiday music and falling snow.

-And don’t miss the best frozen holiday season fun at Gaylord Palms Resort & Convention Center, where the annual ICE! extravaganza thrills all ages with two million pounds of carved ice that includes interactive ice sculptures and two-story icy slides you can fly down.
+And don’t miss the extraordinary winter wonderland of fun at Gaylord Palms Resort & Convention Center, where the signature annual ICE! extravaganza thrills all ages with whimsical scenes from classic holiday tales carved from 2 million pounds of ice that includes two-story icy slides you can zoom down.

 Downtown Orlando gets decked out for the season, too, with light displays and Santa sightings around the city’s centerpiece lake at Lake Eola Park.
 And this is also where you’ll find the weekly, year-round Orlando Farmers Market every Sunday, with its fine selection of crafts and produce and lively beer and wine garden.